guidefari/here_hugo/content/note/effective.md

 export const runtimeLive = ManagedRuntime.make(MainLive);
 ```

-`runtimeLive.runPromise(program)` then runs the program against the already-constructed service map.
+`runtimeLive.runPromise(program)` then runs the program against an already-constructed service map.
 The DB pool opens once at startup, not per request.

 On shutdown you call `runtimeLive.dispose()` and every layer's release logic runs in order.

 Tests skip the long-lived runtime and provide a layer inline.
 The program is the same, only the layer changes: